cfw-guide/dsi.cfw.guide/docs/pl_PL/installing-unlaunch.md

 - Delete the `sd:/private/ds/app/484E494A/pit.bin` file from your SD card
    - If `tip.bin` still exists, then rename it back to `pit.bin`
 - You can now restore the `DCIM` folder that was on the root of your SD card, if this folder existed
-- Delete the `UNLAUNCH.DSI` file from your SD card
+- Usuń plik `UNLAUNCH.DSI` z karty SD

 :::